cometbft/cometbft/docs/architecture/adr-082-data-companion-push-api.md

    solution outlined in this ADR, except that ADR-075 publishes data via JSON over HTTP while this solution proposes gRPC.

+2. Another alternative is proposed in [ADR 084][adr-084], which has the same requirements as this proposed approach, except it implements a "pull" model instead.

-2. We could pick a database that provides real-time notifications of inserts to consumers and just dump the requisite data into that database.
+3. We could pick a database that provides real-time notifications of inserts to consumers and just dump the requisite data into that database.
 Consumers would then need to connect to that database, listen for updates, and then transform/process the data as needed.